Image

 About the partnership

-The Ex-ante Assessment concluded that there is a good opportunity for launching a Greening Cities Thematic Partnership with a focus on green and blue infrastructure in an urban context and with extensive links to a number of priority sectors, namely the built environment, sustainable transport, water management and urban agriculture.
-The new Partnership would be of high relevance to the problems and the needs of the cities of all sizes, including small and medium sized cities with regards to biodiversity preservation and adaptation to climate change.
-The Partnership would be aligned with the objectives of cities to provide higher well-being to citizens through cleaner air, better inclusiveness and more aesthetic environment.
+The Greening Cities Thematic Partnership is focusing on green infrastructure in the urban areas.
+The Partnership would be of high relevance to the problems and needs of cities of all sizes with regards to biodiversity preservation and adaptation to climate change.
+The Partnership would be aligned with the objectives of cities to provide higher well-being to citizens through cleaner air, better inclusiveness and a more aesthetic environment.

 Thematic focus